rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/03_events.md

     clicked: Widget;
 :::

-> – What are relationships?
+> – _What are relationships?_
 >
-> – They are the entities affected by the event.
+> – _They are the entities affected by the event.
 For example, this event is a click.
 Every time a user clicks in a widget of the app, a new event is created here.
-Check this…
+Check this..._

 ::::{admonition} Querying entities.
 :::{code-block} sql